Adult Nursing BSc (Hons) Course overview

 Additional qualifications may be required in some countries.

-During the three years of your degree, you’ll learn scientific and practical skills needed to provide care for adults experiencing mental and physical health issues.
+During the three years of this Adult Nursing BSc, you’ll learn scientific and practical skills needed to provide care for adults experiencing mental and physical health issues.

 Foundations of Evidence Informed Nursing Practice (30 credits)